 Guatemala has it all!
 Colonial cities, where you can stroll around for days.
 Indigenous villages and markets, where people walk in colorful traditional costumes.
-But also fascinating ancient Maya cities, located deep in the jungle, a Pacific and Caribbean coast, breathtaking lakes and many active volcanoes!
-20 years ago I visited Guatemala for the first time and I visited more than 15 times after.
+But also fascinating ancient Maya cities, located deep in the jungle, a Pacific and Caribbean coast, breathtaking lakes and many active volcanoes.
+Twenty years ago I visited Guatemala for the first time, followed by more than 20 visits after.
 Guatemala is a country, you can explore for weeks and you absolute will fall in love with.
 In this article you’ll find the best things to do in Guatemala.
-Besides the highlights in Guatemala, I am also sharing travel tips for off the beaten track destinations, cultural and gastromic experiences.
-At the end, there is a special section about hotels, itineraries, best traveling time and safety.
+I’m not only sharing the highlights of Guatemala, but also travel tips for off the beaten track destinations, cultural and gastronomic experiences.
+Besides that, you’ll find a special section about beautiful hotels, travel itineraries, transportation, best time to visit and safety.

 - Things to do in Guatemala | 20 x destinations and travel tips